 Where to stay in Lower Zambezi National Park

-Fly camps are usually very basic, but the owners at “Tusk & Mane” have spent a lot of energy at providing a stylish and well-designed camping experience, although you’re really in the middle of nowhere!
+Fly camps are usually very basic, but the owners at “Classic Zambia” have spent a lot of energy at providing a stylish and well-designed camping experience, although you’re really in the middle of nowhere!
 The camps are only accessible by boat, but they managed to bring in custom-made tents, copper sinks, water closets, bamboo dressers – everything you could dream of.

-Tusk & Mane Fly Camp Lower Zambezi National Park Zambia
+Chula Camp in the Lower Zambezi National Park Zambia

 Where to stay in Livingstone

-Last but not least we stayed in Livingstone to visit one of the 7 natural wonders of the world – the impressive Victoria Falls.
-Here we tested two different lodges, both located about 20-30 minutes away from the hustle and bustle of the are around the falls.
-We definitely recommend to stay a bit away from the falls, so you can enjoy the piece and quiet of the Zambezi river.
+Livingstone is the place to stay when you want to visit one of the 7 natural wonders of the world – the impressive Victoria Falls.
+Here we tested three different lodges, both located about 30-40 minutes away from the hustle and bustle of the area around the falls.
+We definitely recommend to stay a bit away from the town of Livingstone, so you can enjoy the piece and quiet of the Zambezi river.

 Staying a bit away from the Victoria Falls is a good idea in Livingstone to enjoy the solitude at the Zambezi river.